AI, Work,

 Optimism should come from search capacity, not inevitability.

-Arnold Kling's PSST frame sees the economy as patterns of sustainable specialization and trade.
-A technology shock breaks some patterns and opens a larger search space for new ones.
+Kling's PSST frame sees a technology shock breaking old patterns of specialization and opening a search for new ones.

 Workers learn new tools.